thruthesky/ng-simple-editor/README.md

 * Add buttons.
   * By default, if [buttons] is omitted, then it shows all the possible butttons.
   * You can add indivisual buttons.
+Order of buttons matters in the order of display.

 ```` html
   <ng-simple-editor #editor